 Ibn Rushd, Decisive Treatise

-Between Reason and Faith
+Between reason and faith

 A specific framing: Philosophy represents reason/wisdom/truth, and religion faith.

-Reconciling Law and Philosophy
+Reconciling Law and philosophy

 Three classes of people, three paths to taṣdīq [assent]:

 • Those capable of demonstrative reasoning (logic): The philosophers.
+[Candence, Ting]

 • Those capable of dialectical reasoning.